Showing Our Gratitude in Mystic, CT: Ways to Support Local Veterans

 • Dine at S&P Oyster in Mystic, CT on Veterans Day.
 Twenty percent of all sales that day will be donated towards Connecticut Department of Veterans Affairs.

 • V.E.T.S.
-(Veterans Equine Therapeutic Services) [veterans owned/donate/volunteer] based in Stonington, CT, provides equine-assisted healing therapeutic services for veterans.
+(Veterans Equine Therapeutic Services) based in Ledyard, CT, provides equine-assisted healing therapeutic services for veterans.
 It is a place for veterans to engage with horses and do activities such as archery, wood crafting, etc. If you donate to them on the website here, it will help veterans to participate at no charge.
 Also on the website, under ‘programs’ you can see what volunteer opportunities are available on the horse farm.
-Be sure to check out their cool military-themed tees in the shop too!

-• Submarine Museum in Groton [volunteer/donate], you can donate your time and become a docent for the museum.
+• Submarine Museum in Groton, CT.
+You can donate your time and become a docent for the museum.
 More information here on how to volunteer.
 You can also donate or support via shopping their store online here.
 The museum is owned and operated by the U.S. Navy.

-• Mystic River Chocolate Cafe, [veterans owned] owned by a 3rd generation Navy veteran, they sell a variety of chocolate treats and drinks.
+• Mystic River Chocolate Cafe, owned by a 3rd generation Navy veteran, they sell a variety of chocolate treats and drinks.
 I love picking up a few chocolate bars from there!
-My favorites are the Chocolate Vine, Pinot Noir, Blueberry and Black Cherry.
-During 2020, I ordered a few bars as a birthday gift for a family member who lives out of the area.
-I talked with the owner via email about shipping, they were super helpful.
-I love their non-dairy hot chocolate, it is delicious!
+I love their hot chocolate, it is delicious and rich!
 Located in the Factory Square but available online here too.

 Mystic River Chocolate Cafe.

-• Absolute Bearing [veterans owned] is an online coffee company based in Mystic, owned by a Navy veteran.
+• Absolute Bearing is an online coffee company based in Mystic, owned by a Navy veteran.
 During the summers, you can find them at farmers markets.
 Shop online here.
-Their product is also available at Mystic River Chocolates (the business mentioned above).

-• Mystic Army Navy [veteran family owned] is a long time Downtown Mystic business (28 years!).
+• Mystic Army Navy is a long time Downtown Mystic business (28 years!).
 It was originally owned by two Veterans who have since passed away, it is currently owned by one of their daughters.
 Support this veteran-family owned business who sells military surplus!
 Shop online here.

 Mystic Army Navy store in Downtown Mystic.

-• 13 Stars Hot Sauce [veterans owned] based out of RI is Veteran-owned.
+• 13 Stars Hot Sauce based out of RI is Veteran-owned.
 A portion of their profits are donated towards Veterans & First Responders causes.
-The hot sauce can be found at McQuade’s in Mystic, CT also at Ocean House and Dunn’s Corner Store in Westerly, RI.
+The hot sauce can be found at McQuade’s in Mystic, CT.
 Their products are available to order online here

 Some of 13 Stars hot sauces at McQuade’s store in Mystic.